Information for Student Note Takers

 How much are note takers paid?

-Note takers receive a $150 stipend per semester for each course in which they take notes.
+Note takers receive a $75-$225 stipend per semester for each course in which they take notes, depending on the course.
 Some courses require uploading notes for the lecture only; others may also require uploading notes for a lab lecture or conference component as well.
 Stipends are pro-rated in accordance with the number of weeks for which notes are provided.